Check out these sites to find scholarships!

 - Earn a minimum of a 2.4 GPA

 Equitable Excellence award winners come from a wide range of backgrounds and experiences, but are united by their drive, determination, and strong character.
+Students who have made an outstanding achievement related to reducing risk in areas such as financial, environment, health and/or emergency preparedness or an achievement around empowering society to better face risk, are encouraged to apply.

 Applicants to the Equitable Excellence Scholarship must: